 The spreader pad calculator, developed for IPAF, will help our customers choose the right spreader pads for each job by considering factors such as the maximum allowable ground pressure the machine load per outrigger or wheel.

 For more info contact JMS today 0845 457 0000

-The spreader pad calculator is a handy and easy to use interactive tool and is designed to aid the safe use of mobile elevating work platforms (MEWPs).
+The spreader pad calculator is a hy easy to use interactive tool is designed to aid the safe use of mobile elevating work platforms (MEWPs).